 In addition to climbing Rohan loves the outdoors, enjoying activities such as: kayaking, fishing, hiking and camping.
 As well as being an avid reader, he loves woodwork, gardening and local flora, particularly native edibles.

 Sally first discovered climbing whilst completing her studies at QUT.
 With the cliffs being only a 10 minute walk away, she found herself climbing at Kangaroo Point more frequently, to the point where she was running uni climbing nights at the cliffs.
 With her newfound love for climbing, she decided to make a career of it, starting out at an indoor climbing gym, working her way over to guiding outdoor adventures.
 As well as taking on Pinnacle Sports social media, Sally also route sets at Pinnacle's associated gym, Beta Blvd.

 Being an avid boulderer, if she’s not at any of the indoor bouldering gyms around Brisbane, you might see her at White Rock using an unnecessary amount of knee bars.
-When she’s taking a break from bouldering she’ll be heading to Slider at Tibrogargan, or at Kangaroo Point learning a new skill.
+When she’s taking a break from bouldering she’ll be heading to Slider at Tibrogargan, or at Kangaroo Point teaching a new skill.

 Once upon a time (about 20 years ago) one of his mates told Scott that rock climbing was a good way to meet girls.
 He thought this was a most excellent idea, but at the time - being obsessed with pushing big lumps of metal in the gym and taking his climbing tips from the recently released movie, Cliffhanger - he was pretty crap at it.

 Somewhere in the last ten years or so he discovered that he had feet on the end of his legs and that they could be used for things other than kicking footballs.
 This has lead to reasonable increase in his climbing ability in recent years.